 This was one of the issues of my newsletter “Life Reliability Engineering.”
 But I thought it deserved space of its own as a blog post.

-Accepting and reveling in the fact that you’re not the smartest person in the world
+Accept and revel in the fact that you’re not the smartest person in the world

 Don’t be that person who is constantly trying to prove they’re the smartest person in the room by putting other people down.
 Nobody likes that person.
 Being humble and ready to learn from other folks helps you grow better and faster.
 It also makes you a good co-worker.